Kettlebell Grundübungen für Einsteiger und Fortgeschrittene - cross equip

 Who is the exercise suitable for?

-What do you have to pay attention to?
+What should you pay attention to?

 Snatch